urbit/docs/docs/arvo/internals/ford/runes.md

 ### `/&` pass through a series of marks

 `/&` passes a horn through multiple marks, right-to-left.
 It has both a wide-form and a tall-form syntax.
-Wide-form:
+In wide-form, it takes a series of mark arguments followed by a horn.
+In tall-form, it takes a single mark followed by a horn.

 ```
 /=  some-text  /:  /%/text-file  /&mime&/txt/